KeYProject/key-docs/docs/UsingKeyBook.md

 \menuRuleName{andRight}, which splits one of the conjuncts.
 We repeat this step for as long as the is more than one conjuncts left.\footnote{For postconditions with a lot of conjunctions this task can be tedious.
-Therefore, the
-\keysystem offers a proof macro called \pane{Propositional Expansions w/ splits} which the user may apply instead.}
+Therefore, the KeY system offers a proof macro called \pane{Propositional Expansions w/ splits} which the user may apply instead.}
 Now we have a closer look at the different sequents.